Cyclists on a footpath above Loch Lundie

 Miles and miles of quiet roads and tracks criss-cross the peninsula from Beauly and Muir of Ord in the west to Cromarty in the east, from the north coast on the Cromarty Firth to the Beauly Firth along the south.
 Choose a route that suits your level of fitness and time available, and have a great day out.

-Bike hire is now available from Black Isle Bicycles through The Cheese House Cromarty.
+Bike hire of hybrid and electric bikes is now available from Black Isle Bicycles through The Cheese House Cromarty and from Black Isle Yurts.
 Cromarty provides access to quiet coastal roads both sides of the Cromarty Firth through use of the Cromarty to Nigg Ferry.
-There are loads of forest tracks to explore, and the MTB Trail Centre at Learnie Red Rock is also nearby if you fancy some singletrack adventures.
+There are loads of forest tracks to explore, and the MTB Trail Centre at Learnie Red Rock, near Black Isle Yurts, is nearby if you fancy some single-track adventures.
 The top quality hybrid bikes will take you on and off road; helmet, lock etc are included.

 Browse the 13 village-to-village routes on Transition Black Isle's site for routes along quiet roads and forest tracks between the Black Isle's beautiful communities.